-The MCSU utilizes two full time (Administrative Support Assistant & Sergeant) and two part time employees (Retired State Employee) to monitor crash reports and driver/vehicle examination reports daily, prior to submission to SafetyNet.
-This helps ensure accurate data is submitted to FMCSA in a timely manner, so the state remains in the "green/good" category.
+The MCSU utilizes two full-time (Administrative Support Assistant & Sergeant) and two part-time employees (Retired State Employee) to monitor crash and driver/vehicle examination reports daily before submission to SafetyNet.
+This helps ensure accurate data is submitted to FMCSA in a timely manner so the state remains in the "green/good" category.